kazi-rabbe/kazi-rabbe.github.io/_projects/flex-fitness-system/index.md

 There is a need within the industry for a product that provides real-time sensory feedback to muscle activity so as to prevent injury and maximize results in the gym.
-This is exactly what FLEx aims to do: provide real-time feedback for users to adjust their form to optimize their muscle growth and avoid injury through a belt and band system.
+This is exactly what FLEX aims to do: provide real-time feedback for users to adjust their form to optimize their muscle growth and avoid injury through a belt and band system.
 To do this, we prioritized mobility, adjustability, and ease of use--all packaged into a